bmink/rlctail/README.md

 Additional features:
-* Multithreaded implementation ensures smooth comment scrolling as new comments are requested in batches in the background.
+* Multithreaded implementation ensures smooth comment scrolling as new comments come in in batches in the background.
 * Comments can be delayed by a specified number of seconds (handy when your stream is behind)
 * Display will adjust dynamically to the width of the terminal window